 Get a travel card

 This could be a bus card or a season ticket that covers all means of transportation (HSL card in Helsinki).
-Single tickerts are expensive in Finland, the price can be anywhere from 3€ to 3,50€.
+Single tickets are expensive in Finland, the price can be anywhere from 3€ to 3,50€.
 A bus card makes the trip cheaper at the price of 1,30€ or you can choose a season ticket for a certain period of time, either for a month or up to a year.
 If you travel in Helsinki, the travel card can be purchased right at the airport at the blue-colored machines and at every metro station.
 If you live in other cities, there is always an office in town which you can pay a visit later.

-Make a visit to your student housing company
+Visit your student housing company

 Get a Finnish phone number